REGISTRATION PROCEDURE AND POLICIES MUST BE FILLED OUT

 A $35.00 fee will be charged for a returned checks.

-Paid tuition can NOT be carried over from one session to another, a Camp, workshop or Master Class etc. Tuition is only applied to registered programs.
+Paid tuition can NOT be carried over from one session to another, a Camp, workshop or Master Class etc. Tuition is only applied to registered program.

 Make-up classes are allowed 1 month prior or 1 month post a missed lesson.

-There are no tuition credits for unused hours in any session or program.
+There are no tuition credits for unused hours in any program.

-MAKE-UP POLICY Student may use a make-up card for any missed class in an equal or one level lower within 30 days before or after.
+Student may use a make-up card for any missed class in an equal or one level lower within 30 days before or after.
 The student picks up a make-up card from the office and presents it to the teacher when making up a class.
 Three consecutive lessons missed can affect students placement in levels 1, 2, 3, 4, 5, 6.
-This can also affect the students participation in the end of the year school performance.
-This will be decided by director and teacher of class and any fees paid are not refunded.
+This can also affect the

-A POSITIVE ATTITUDE regardless of a students day can be a terrific place to relax the mind and focus on an art we love to forget our troubles.
-Student should not bring outside problems, issues into the classroom.
+- A POSITIVE ATTITUDE regardless of a students day can be a terrific place to relax the mind and focus on

 - SASPA is NOT responsible for the loss of any money, phones or valuables brought into the building.